-- (1) Scouts must be 13 years old or older to participate in these activities - Stoney Lonesome includes: Knife throwing, Mountain Boarding, Pioneer Tools, Branding, and Tomahawk Throwing - Scouts must be at least 14 years old to participate in these activities - (4) Open swim after 7:00 p.m. only if available daylight allows and/or PFD is worn - (5) There is an additional fee for CPR certification.
-Both morning or all three evening sessions must be attended.
-Sign up with Aquatics Director by Sunday evening. - (6) These activities require an additional fee. - (7) Stand Up Paddleboarding & Snorkeling BSA 2-pack.
-Must be Blue Swimmer and attend all sessions M-F to earn both patches.
+- (1) Scouts must be 13 years old or older to participate in these activities - Scouts must be at least 14 years old to participate in these activities - Open swim after 7:00 p.m. only if available daylight allows and/or PFD is worn - (4) There is an additional fee for CPR certification.
+Either both morning or all three evening sessions must be attended.
+Sign up with Aquatics Director by Sunday evening. - (5) These activities require an additional fee. - (6) Stand Up Paddleboarding & Snorkeling BSA 2-pack.
+Must be Blue Swimmer and attend all sessions M-F to earn both patches. - (7) One team of 3 Scouts, per Troop, at no charge.
+Each additional team requires \$3 entry fee. - (8) Advanced sign up is required.
+Sign up with the Challenge Area Director on Sunday.

-(8) Entry fee of \$3 for supplies required